Listen to or Download the Audio/Podcast Version of This Article

 - Use software apps to automatically track your expenses.
 You simply enter your credit card and bank account info, and the software automatically tracks and categorizes your spending.
 Some of the most popular apps for this are mint.com (free) or YouNeedaBudget.com (paid).

 Once you have an estimate of what you currently spend over a 1 year period, you can make a guess for the future.

 Many people find that their personal expenses will actually go down after retirement.
 If you pay off your home mortgage before retirement, that obviously reduces one major expense.
 And you may be surprised how much you can save in taxes when you live off of investment income.
-My blogging colleague Jeremy at gocurrycracker.com has legally not paid income taxes for 4 years after retiring early.
+My blogging colleague Jeremy at gocurrycracker.com has legally not paid income taxes for over 4 years after retiring early.

 For more information to help you estimate your future expenses after retirement, I like the article How Much Will It Cost You to Live in Retirement by Darrow Kirkpatrick of caniretireyet.com.
 Darrow retired early himself, and he writes about the nitty-gritty financial details of retirement.

 My own number may or may not be relevant to you, but I’ll share it just to give you another perspective.
 I have a basic number of $36,000 per year, which is what I know our family could live off of to cover the essentials.
 And I also have a comfortable number of $60,000 per year which would give us plenty of cushion.

 But the most important number is yours.
 And that’s something you can now figure out for yourself.

 Life After Financial Independence

 Reaching your financial independence number does not mean that you can’t still work and make more money.
 It does not mean you will stop growing financially for the rest of your life.
 It does not mean you are perfectly safe and secure forever.